Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-1/day-3/labs/biscoff-bakery.md

 ## Getting Started

-You can find the starter code for this morning's lab as a downloadable asset!
+The starter code for this lab is a downloadable asset!

-<strong><a href="/downloads/backend_fundamentals/biscoff-starter.zip" download>Click here</a></strong> to download it! -- You'll perform your work in that folder after you "unzip" it!
+<strong><a href="/downloads/backend_fundamentals/biscoff-starter.zip" download>Click here</a></strong> to download it! - You'll perform your work in that folder after you "unzip" it!

 <br>
 <br>